 Yes, Naturopathic doctors are trained to draw blood, order lab work and interpret results in order to formulate an appropriate treatment.
 Naturopathic doctors can order many imaging studies such as X-rays, CT or MRI if they feel it is necessary to manage your condition.
 If you have had any recent lab work done, please bring all results to your visit.

 What can I expect From the Consultation?

-We offer a no-cost 15 minute consultation where you can meet the doctor and we provide insight into what it looks like to work with a naturopathic doctor specific to your case.
-We will outline some short and long term goals and give you insight into our care for you.
+We offer a no-cost 15 minute consultation where you can meet the provider and we provide insight into what it looks like to work with a naturopathic doctor specific to your case.
+We will outline some short and long term goals and give insight into our care for you.

 What Should I Bring for the First Visit?

 The first visit is extensive.
 We review your entire health concern, as well as every other system in the body, in order to get a whole picture of your health.
 Often, there are physical exams and labs.
 Please bring your most recent blood work (labs), a list of all supplements and medications that you are taking, and complete your paperwork (through the portal invitation emailed to you) for the new patient appointment (it can take 45 minutes to fill out the paperwork, as it is quite thorough).